-In 2019, voice commerce was an incredibly buzzy topic.
+Voice commerce is an incredibly buzzy topic.

-From ad agencies to tech companies to brands and retailers, everyone was fascinated by how voice assistants - Amazon’s Alexa, Apple’s Siri, and Google’s Assistant, to name a few - would impact the online shopping experience.
+From ad agencies to tech companies to brands and retailers, everyone is fascinated by how voice assistants - Amazon’s Alexa, Apple’s Siri, and Google’s Assistant, to name a few - would impact the online shopping experience.

 Advantages of Voice Commerce

 Voice commerce is a relatively simple concept.
 Via voice-enabled tech, customers can order and purchase products online.
 All that you need is an enabled device, like the Amazon Echo or Google Home.
 Your virtual assistant will not only help you locate a product but also complete the purchasing process, eliminating any need for a computer, smartphone, keyboard, etc.

 In theory, voice search simplifies and speeds up the browsing and purchasing process.
 It can be accomplished anywhere, at any time - while showering, driving, cooking, working out.
 It’s hands-free, which makes it more accessible.
 And best of all, it relies on a virtual assistant to track down a product for you, saving time.

 Customers readily identify these advantages of voice commerce as top factors in why voice-activated shopping is exciting to them.

 For eCommerce brands, voice shopping also provides easy ways to streamline a customer’s shopping choices and minimize competitors’ opportunities.
 If your customers become accustomed to purchasing via voice, and your business has made it easier for them to do so, then they’re not likely to shop on a site that doesn’t support voice.

 For example, Amazon customers can use Alexa-enabled devices to order products straight from their Amazon account.
 They’ll say, “Alexa, order . . .” and Alexa can compare their request to their purchase history, suggest Amazon Choice products, etc.